 Friedrich Wieck (1785 - 1873), father of Clara Schumann

-Friedrich Wieck grew up in the small city of Pretsch at the Elbe, located between Torgau and Wittenberg.
-He was the son of a business man and after a short stay at a school (St. Thomas’) in Leipzig he went to high school in Torgau and then studied theology in Wittenberg.
-His musical education was highly unsystematic.
-After the obligatory trial sermon in Dresden, he didn’t aspired to priesthood, but became a private tutor.
-He spent the upcoming nine years in various noble families in Thuringia.
-Wieck was a conscientious and good teacher.
-He disposed progressive education methods such as those of Rousseau, Basedow and Pestalozzi to his students.
-When and where Wieck studied composition is still not certain.
-However, in 1815 he sent some songs to Carl Maria von Weber, who reviewed the compositions in detail.
-Thereupon Wieck printed the works.
+Friedrich Wieck grew up as the son of a merchant in the small town of Pretzsch by the river Elbe, located between Torgau and Wittenberg.
+After only a short stay at St Thomas School in Leipzig, he went to grammar school in Torgau and subsequently studied theology in Wittenberg.
+His musical training was highly unsystematic.
+After the obligatory trial sermon in Dresden, he did not seek a parish office but became a private tutor.
+He spent the following nine years with various noble families in Thuringia.
+Wieck was a conscientious and good teacher; he applied various progressive education methods with his pupils, such as those of Rousseau, Basedow and Pestalozzi.
+When and where Wieck studied composition is still not clear to this day.
+In 1815, however, he sent some songs to Carl Maria von Weber, who reviewed the compositions in detail.
+After that, Wieck had the works printed.

-At the age of 30, Wieck gave up his position as tutor and looked around for a new field of activity.
-With the financial support of a friend he setteld down before 1815 as a piano teacher and owner of a piano and music store in Leipzig.
-The ambitious Friedrich Wieck managed his company until he moved to Dresden in 1840.
-He rented out, tuned, repaired and sold pianos.
-In addition to that, he also sold and rented music supplies, music books and magazines.
-From 1820 onwards, Wieck regularly traveled to Vienna to buy pianos, and became friends with the piano makers Conrad Graf and Andreas Stein.
+At the age of 30, Wieck gave up his position as private tutor and looked around for a new field of activity.
+With the financial support of a friend, he settled in Leipzig as a piano teacher and owner of a piano and music shop before 1815.
+The ambitious Friedrich Wieck ran his company until his departure for Dresden in 1840, letting, tuning, repairing and selling pianos.
+In addition, he also sold and let sheet music, music books and magazines.
+From 1820, Wieck regularly travelled to Vienna to buy pianos and became friends with the piano makers Conrad Graf and Andreas Stein.
 He corresponded with the pianist Carl Czerny and made the acquaintance of Ludwig van Beethoven.

-In 1816, Wieck entered an advantageous marriage with Mariane Tromlitz, with whom he was married until 1825.
-From the beginning, he pursued the objective of a concert career as a piano virtuosa for his daughter.
-Thanks to his teaching skills, he managed also to train Clara to become a famous pianist.
-He had similar success with the pianistic education of Marie Wieck, his daughter from the second marriage.
-In 1828 Friedrich Wieck married the 23 year-old Clementine Fechner (1805-1893), daughter of the pastor Samuel Traugott Fechner.
-While Friedrich Wieck was on a concert tour with Clara in 1830, Clementine took care of the children, the household and the business.
-Friedrich Wieck gave her many tasks, also far away, which she performed patiently and proficiently.
-Clara had a more distanced relationship to her step-mother.
+In 1816, Wieck entered into a marriage, advantageous for him, with Mariane Tromlitz, to whom he was married until 1825.
+From the beginning, he pursued the objective of a concert career for their common daughter Clara as a piano virtuoso.
+Thanks to his teaching skills, he indeed managed to train Clara to become a famous pianist.
+He had similar success with the pianist training of Marie Wieck, his daughter from the second marriage.
+In 1828, Friedrich Wieck married the 23-year-old Clementine Fechner (1805-1893), a daughter of the pastor Samuel Traugott Fechner.
+In the 1830s, whilst Friedrich Wieck was on concert tours with Clara for months at a time, Clementine took care of the children, the household and the business.
+Friedrich Wieck gave her many tasks to do, even from afar, which she performed patiently and proficiently.
+Clara had a rather distanced relationship with her stepmother.

-Since 1830, Robert Schumann lived in the house of Wieck took piano lessons with Friedrich Wieck, who highly appreciated the young man.
-However, he did not accept Schumann as son in law and so Clara and Robert had to obtain their marriage license by court.
-The years before the marriage Clara struggled between love for her father, to whom she owed her education and career, and Robert Schumann.
-Finally she broke with her father and despite a later reconciliation the relationship never was the same again.
-Friedrich Wieck focused on the training of Clara's half-sister Marie to become a pianist, and had further successful students such as Hans von Bülow.
+From 1830, Robert Schumann lived in the house of the Wiecks where he took piano lessons with Friedrich Wieck, who actually highly appreciated the young man.
+However, he would not accept Schumann as son-in-law by no means whatsoever and Clara and Robert therefore had to obtain their marriage licence through the courts.
+For Clara, the years before the marriage meant a hard struggle between her love for her father, to whom she owed her education and career, and Robert Schumann.
+Finally, she broke with her father and, despite a later reconciliation, the relationship never was the same again.
+Friedrich Wieck then focused on the training of Clara's half-sister Marie to make her a pianist, and also had other successful pupils, such as Hans von Bülow.

-In 1840, Friedrich Wieck moved to Dresden and studied with John Miksch vocal methodology to expand his educational work.
-His most successful singing student was Minna Schulz.
+In 1840, Friedrich Wieck moved to Dresden and studied singing methods with John Miksch to expand his educational work.
+His most successful singing pupil was Minna Schulz.